BryanHogan/bryanhogancom/src/content/blog/astro-obsidian.md

 With this solution we won't cause any problems in a shared environment, and we also keep our ability to write our Astro content in Obsidian how we want.
 All while still being able to share the same Obsidian environment / layout across different devices.

-Note, to get this working between a google drive folder and local windows file I had to use `/J` instead.
+Note, to get this working between a google drive folder and local windows file you have to use `/J` instead.
 Write me your questions on any of my socials linked at the bottom or top of this page.
 Any feedback or other responses are also welcome!

 <details>